NFL Moneyline Betting Guide

 However, when we’re not crossing the 3 or 7 on the right side, moneyline odds become a lot more attractive.

-Based on this historical data, it shows us that betting NFL underdogs on the moneyline has some real profit potential, and there are plenty of +EV bets available if we can find the right NFL moneyline odds.
+Based on this historical data, it shows us that betting NFL underdogs on the moneyline has some real profit potential, and there are plenty of profitable bets available if we can find the right NFL moneyline odds.

-The data shows us that that teams that are favored by 15 points are undefeated when it comes to winning on the moneyline or straight up.
+The data shows us that teams that are favored by 15 points are undefeated when it comes to winning on the moneyline or straight up.

 We can see a nice stream of blue dots elsewhere on the graph, however.
 Specifically, in the 12-15 point range, where upsets seem to be more common than most probably think.

 The talent gap in the NFL is a narrow one.
-Sure, the best team is considerably better than the worst team, but this isn’t college football where powerhouse teams have no chance of losing to smaller schools.
+Sure, the best team is considerably better than the worst team, but this isn’t college football, where powerhouse teams have no chance of losing to smaller schools.

 The playing field is a lot more even.
 For the most part, it’s much better to take the favorite on the point spread rather than the moneyline due to the risk of losing when you are laying a substantial amount to win a much smaller amount.

 We’re not saying not to wager on favorites if you’re getting a price that beats the market or if you feel your odds of winning beat the breakeven percentage, but these scenarios just aren’t generally as plentiful compared to underdog moneylines.